Denmark in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Denmark was placed into the first semi-final, to be held on 22 May 2012, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 20 March 2012 and Denmark was set to perform in position 13, following the entry from Cyprus and before the entry from Russia.

-The two semi-finals and final were broadcast on DR1 with commentary by Ole Tøpholm.
-The Danish spokesperson, who announced the Danish votes during the final, was Louise Wolff.
+The two semi-finals and final were broadcast on DR1 and DR HD with commentary by Ole Tøpholm.
+DR appointed Louise Wolff as its spokesperson to announce the Danish votes during the final.